ivlovric/hepsub-graylog/README.md

 # hepsub-graylog
-HEP Pub-Sub Client for Graylog API
+HEP Pub-Sub Agent for Graylog API

 1. What is it?